Why Trump’s peace plan is so existentially terrifying for Hamas

 Hamas is in a muddle.
 Should it stay or should it go?
 Can its leadership accept disarmament and exile to save Gaza from further Israeli bombardment, release its remaining hostages, and leave the future enclave to a foreign occupation – in the name of peace?

-From its own perspective, its atrocities of October 7 2023 when it killed 1,139 people including 36 children, 71 foreigners and 373 members of the Israeli security forces, have had the result of provoking a local clash of civilisations.
+From its own perspective, the atrocities of October 7 2023 when it killed 1,139 people, including 36 children, 71 foreigners and 373 members of the Israeli security forces, have had the result of provoking a local clash of civilisations.

-In the logic of the Islamic Resistance, Israel’s brutal reaction to the murders and capture of 250 hostages, has been so unconscionable that Israel is now facing more international pressure and condemnation that it has since the 70s and 80s, when it was the subject of global opprobrium and some sanctions.
+In the logic of the Islamic Resistance, Israel’s brutal reaction to the murders and capture of 250 hostages has been so unconscionable that Israel is now facing more international pressure and condemnation than it has since the Seventies and Eighties, when it was the subject of global opprobrium and some sanctions.
 That is “success”.

 The cost to Palestinians, some 67,000 killed, according to local officials – more than half of them women and children – has perhaps now become too much even for Hamas to bear.
-The movement’s negotiators in Qatar were reported to have accepted several ceasefire deals that Benjamin Netanyahu’s government rejected over recent months in an effort to dial down the death toll.
+Its negotiators in Qatar were reported to have accepted several ceasefire deals that Benjamin Netanyahu’s government rejected over recent months.

-Its chief negotiator, Khalil Al-Hayya, was one of the targets of Israel’s bombing raids against his Qatari offices.
-Still he has headed to Egypt this week for talks with US mediators Jared Kushner, and Steve Witkoff, and Israeli negotiators which include spy chiefs from Mossad and the Shin Bet – who were responsible for targeting him.
+Hamas’ chief negotiator, Khalil al-Hayya, was one of the targets of Israel’s bombing raids against his Qatari offices.
+Still, he has headed to Egypt this week for talks with US mediators Jared Kushner and Steve Witkoff, and Israeli negotiators, who include spy chiefs from Mossad and Shin Bet (who were responsible for targeting him).

 Hamas could do that.
 Its own charter is a sufficient muddle to allow for compromise (aside from the hope for personal survival among its less fanatical members).

-Article 20 of its 1988 Charter, says inter alia: “Without compromising its rejection of the Zionist entity [Israel] and without relinquishing any Palestinian rights, Hamas considers the establishment of a fully sovereign and independent Palestinian state, with Jerusalem as its capital along the lines of the 4th of June 1967, with the return of the refugees and the displaced to their homes from which they were expelled, to be a formula of national consensus.”
+Article 20 of its 1988 Charter says: “Without compromising its rejection of the Zionist entity [Israel] and without relinquishing any Palestinian rights, Hamas considers the establishment of a fully sovereign and independent Palestinian state, with Jerusalem as its capital along the lines of the 4th of June 1967, with the return of the refugees and the displaced to their homes from which they were expelled, to be a formula of national consensus.”

 This means that Hamas, reluctantly, accepts that Israel exists as such and that a two-state solution is in the interests of Palestinians – because the movement understands most Palestinians would accept such a scenario.

-Trump’s proposals require both sides to reignite their efforts to pursue a lasting peace through talks intended to establish a viable Palestinian, and a safe Israeli, state.
+Trump’s proposals require both sides to reignite their efforts to pursue a lasting peace through talks intended to establish a viable Palestinian, as well as a safe Israeli, state.

 Article 16 of the same charter is intended to snuff out allegations that Hamas is an antisemitic organisation: “Hamas affirms that its conflict is with the Zionist project, not with the Jews because of their religion.
 Hamas does not wage a struggle against the Jews because they are Jewish, but wages a struggle against the Zionists who occupy Palestine.”